Content

 Tics may be normal if they are occasional or only during moments of stress.
 However, should they persist over time and worsen, they may turn out to be symptoms of a disorder.
 According to the Diagnostic and Statistical Manual of Mental Disorders, there are three major forms of tic disorders:

 • Provisional Tic Disorders: These are the most common type of tic disorder that begins before the age of 18 years and lasts less than a year.
-There might be either simple or motor tics.
+This can involve simple or complex motor tics.

-• Persistent (Chronic) Tic Disorders: These are more severe, often with co-occurring sets of both motor and vocal tics, but typically not both simultaneously.
-This disorder is present for at least more than a year before the age of 18.
-They do not spontaneously remit, but the severity may vary over time.
+• Persistent (Chronic) Tic Disorders: This is more severe, often with co-occurring sets of both motor and vocal tics, but typically not simultaneously.
+This disorder is present for more than 1 year, before the age of 18.
+They do not spontaneously remit, but the severity can vary over time.

-• Tourette Syndrome: It is a complex tic disorder in which more than one motor and at least one vocal tic persist for longer than one year, thereby causing interference with normal social interaction or daily activities.
+• Tourette Syndrome: A complex tic disorder in which more than one motor and at least one vocal tic persist for longer than one year, thereby causing interference with normal social interaction or daily activities.
 The severity and frequency of tics can have periods of exacerbation and remission.

 What Causes Tic Disorders

-The causes of tics range from biological to environmental factors.
-Research shows evidence of genetic contribution [5*] and even the connection with lower quality of family functioning [6*] as another risk factor.
-Stress during pregnancy, exposure to toxins, maternal smoking, low birth weight, and complications both in pregnancy and delivery can also be a factor.
+Biological and environmental factors are the largest contributing factors of tic disorders.
+Research shows evidence of genetic contribution [9*] and the connection with lower quality of family functioning [10*] as another risk factor.
+Stress during pregnancy, toxin exposure, maternal smoking, low birth weight, and complications in pregnancy and delivery can also contribute.

-Some environmental causes of tic disorder are chronic stress, traumatic experience, anxiety, and exposure to certain medications.
-Also, tension from the dislocation of a joint in the upper cervical vertebrae can affect the sensory stimulation by the spinal cord and brainstem, which may cause tics.
+Environmental causes related to tic disorders involve chronic stress, traumatic experience(s), anxiety, and exposure to certain medications.
+Tension from the dislocation of a joint in the upper cervical vertebrae can affect the sensory stimulation via the spinal cord and brainstem, which can also cause tics.

 Stimming vs Tics: How to Differentiate?

-Although stims and tics share some characteristics, they can also be distinguished in many ways.
-As a contrast in their nature, imagine someone sitting in an office who is waiting to be interviewed for a job.
-Due to nervousness and anxiety, they may begin stimming, perhaps by tapping their feet, but they can stop, calm down, and regain control over the movements to be still.
-With tics, this is nearly impossible despite efforts.
+Although stims and tics share some characteristics, they are also differentiated in many ways.
+Imagine someone sitting in an office who is waiting to be interviewed for a job.
+Due to nervousness and anxiety, they may begin stimming, perhaps by tapping their feet, but they can stop, calm themselves (through alternate coping), and regain control over their movements.
+With tics, this is impossible despite best efforts.

 How Stimming and Tics May Co-Exist?

-Sometimes, tics and stimming may occur together, so voluntary and involuntary behaviors mix.
-An overlap because of similarities can complicate the diagnostic process and treatment, hence demanding nuanced understanding.
-If both stimming and tics occur together, it’s important to identify the underlying disorder and create the right plan for managing it.
+Sometimes, tics and stimming may occur together, where voluntary and involuntary behaviors are mixed.
+Overlapping symptoms can complicate the diagnostic process and treatment, therefore a professional understanding is critical.
+If stimming and tics co-occur, it is important to identify the underlying disorder in order to create an effective plan of care for management.

 There is no direct evidence that stimming associated with ADHD will lead to tics.
-However, combined with the already predisposed neurological state of people with ADHD, it might contribute to an increased risk for the activation of tics.
-Also, there is a significant degree of comorbidity between ADHD and tics: 50% to 90% [7*] of children diagnosed with Tourette syndrome may also have an accompanying ADHD; that’s why ADHD can be associated with both behaviors, tics and stims.
+However, combined with a predisposed neurological state of people with ADHD, this can contribute to an increased risk for tic activation.
+There is also a significant degree of comorbidity between ADHD and tics: 50% to 90% [11*] of children diagnosed with Tourette Syndrome may also have an accompanying ADHD; this is why ADHD can be associated with both tic and stim behaviors.

-If you suspect you have ADHD, consulting an online specialist for ADHD can provide clarity through a thorough evaluation and help you take the next steps toward effective management.
+If you suspect you have ADHD, consulting an online specialist for ADHD can provide clarity with a thorough evaluation and help you take the next steps toward effective management.

 Impact on Daily Life and Social Interactions